My Observations on What Works

 4. Eliminate Waste

 It’s interesting to observe that we often spend more time doing things over than doing things right from the start.
 There are numerous quality management initiatives such as Six Sigma, Lean Six Sigma, Agile, and the Toyota Production System.
 All rely on basic quality improvement tools such as Pareto charts, FMEA, and Ishikawa diagrams which help to make us more efficient whether that is in the form of time savings, minimizing effort or reducing costs.
-These quality methods and tools can be applied to any business.
+In particular, Lean Six Sigma can be an important tool that you may wish to implement as it can help to improve the overall efficiency of your business processes.
+As such, you may want to see how these lean six sigma levels can make a positive difference in eliminating any of your waste going forward.
+With that being said, all of these quality methods and tools can be applied to any business.
 Start by mapping critical business processes and look for ways to eliminate delays, reduce cycle time, and optimize throughput.

 5. Make Learning Part of Your Culture